persalteas/RNANet/doc/INSTALL.md

 The detailed list of options is below:

 ```
 -h [ --help ]                   Print this help message
 --version                       Print the program version

 Select what to do:
 --------------------------------------------------------------------------------------------------------------
 -f [ --full-inference ]         Infer new mappings even if Rfam already provides some.
 Yields more copies of
                                  chains mapped to different families.
 -s                              Run statistics computations after completion
 --stats-opts=…                  Pass additional command line options to the statistics.py script, e.g. "--wadley --distance-matrices"
 --extract                       Extract the portions of 3D RNA chains to individual mmCIF files.
 --keep-hetatm=False             (True | False) Keep ions, waters and ligands in produced mmCIF files.
                                  Does not affect the descriptors.
 --no-homology                   Do not try to compute PSSMs and do not align sequences.
                                  Allows to yield more 3D data (consider chains without a Rfam mapping).

 Select how to do it:
 --------------------------------------------------------------------------------------------------------------
 --3d-folder=…                   Path to a folder to store the 3D data files.
 Subfolders will contain:
                                         RNAcifs/                Full structures containing RNA, in mmCIF format
                                         rna_mapped_to_Rfam/     Extracted 'pure' portions of RNA chains mapped to families
                                         rna_only/       	Extracted 'pure' RNA chains, not truncated
                                         datapoints/             Final results in CSV file format.
 --seq-folder=…                  Path to a folder to store the sequence and alignment files.
 Subfolders will be:
                                         rfam_sequences/fasta/   Compressed hits to Rfam families
                                         realigned/              Sequences, covariance models, and alignments by family
 --sina                          Align large subunit LSU and small subunit SSU ribosomal RNA using SINA instead of Infernal,
                                  the other RNA families will be aligned using infernal.
 --maxcores=…                    Limit the number of cores to use in parallel portions to reduce the simultaneous
                                  need of RAM.
 Should be a number between 1 and your number of CPUs.
 Note that portions
                                  of the pipeline already limit themselves to 50% or 70% of that number by default.
 --cmalign-opts=…                A string of additional options to pass to cmalign aligner, e.g. "--nonbanded --mxsize 2048"
+--cmalign-rrna-opts=…   	Like cmalign-opts, but applied for rRNA (large families, memory-heavy jobs).
 --archive                       Create tar.gz archives of the datapoints text files and the alignments,
                                  and update the link to the latest archive.
 --no-logs                       Do not save per-chain logs of the numbering modifications.

 Select which data we are interested in:
 --------------------------------------------------------------------------------------------------------------
 -r 4.0 [ --resolution=4.0 ]     Maximum 3D structure resolution to consider a RNA chain.
 --all                           Process chains even if they already are in the database.
 --redundant                     Process all members of the equivalence classes not only the representative.
---only				Ask to process a specific chains only (e.g. 4v49, 4v49_1_AA, or 4v49_1_AA_5-1523).
+--only                          Ask to process a specific chains only (could be 4v49, 4v49_1_AA, or 4v49_1_AA_5-1523).
 --ignore-issues                 Do not ignore already known issues and attempt to compute them.
 --update-homologous             Re-download Rfam and SILVA databases, realign all families, and recompute all CSV files.
 --from-scratch                  Delete database, local 3D and sequence files, and known issues, and recompute.

 ```
 Options --3d-folder and --seq-folder are mandatory for command-line installations, but should not be used for installations with Docker.
 In the Docker container, they are set by default to the paths you provide with the -v options.